Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit: Introduction

+where $\Delta t$ is the time step, $\Delta x$ is grid spacing, $c$ is the fastest wave speed, and $\nu$ is the CFL number.
 In practice, both explicit RK-DG and ADER-DG methods have maximum stable time steps that are well below the CFL limit \cite{liu2008l2, guthrey2019regionally}.
-Table 1 and 2 illustrate the maximum stable CFL number for Runge-Kutta DG and ADER-DG schemes in 1D, showing that it decreases sharply with polynomial order, making high order methods computationally inefficient.
+Table 1 and 2 illustrate the maximum stable CFL number for explicit Runge-Kutta DG and standard ADER-DG schemes in 1D, showing that it decreases sharply with polynomial order, making high order methods computationally inefficient.

 A recent approach to mitigating this limitation is the regionally implicit DG method \cite{guthrey2019regionally}.
 This method achieves a CFL number of 1, independent of the polynomial order, while requiring only two communication steps per time step.
-At each time step, and for each element, an implicit problem is solved over a small region consisting of all neighbouring elements—specifically, $3^d$ elements in spatial dimension $d$—to compute a local predictor.
+At each time step, and for each element, an implicit problem is solved over a small region consisting of all neighbouring elements, specifically, $3^d$ elements in spatial dimension $d$, to compute a local predictor.
 The standard ADER-DG corrector step is then applied.
-Although this approach significantly increases the maximum stable time step compared to the ADER-DG method and maintains low communication overhead, the resulting implicit problem may be relatively large and computationally expensive to solve.
+Although this approach significantly increases the maximum stable time step compared to the {standard ADER-DG method and maintains low communication overhead, the resulting implicit problem may be relatively large and computationally expensive to solve.

 In this paper, we propose an alternative locally implicit ADER-DG method for transport problems, designed to improve efficiency on high-performance computing systems.
 Unlike the regionally implicit approach, our method solves multiple single-element implicit problems per time step.
 In $d$ spatial dimensions, this involves solving $2^d$ single-element implicit problems per element and requires $d$ rounds of communication between face-sharing neighbors.
-Although the method results in a lower maximum stable CFL number — $1 / {\sqrt{d}}$ in $d$ spatial dimensions — compared to the regionally implicit DG method, each implicit problem is element local and can be solved efficiently using standard iterative ADER-DG techniques.
-This localized structure may lead to better overall efficiency for certain applications on modern high-performance computing architectures.
+Although the method results in a lower maximum stable CFL number, $1 / {\sqrt{d}}$ in $d$ spatial dimensions, compared to the regionally implicit DG method each implicit problem is element local and can be solved efficiently using standard iterative ADER-DG techniques.
+This smaller problem size may lead to better overall efficiency for certain applications.